NetzwergX/netzwergx.github.io/_posts/2013-02-21-note-to-self-literal-is-now-raw.md

 ---
 title: Note to self: literal is now raw
 layout: article
-excerpt: As of the last update to GitHub Pages, the `literal` tag is now `raw`.
+excerpt: As of the last update to GitHub Pages, the literal tag is now raw.
 categories: Notes to self
 tags: [jekyll, blog]
 ---